-As a condition of admission and continued enrollment, students admitted from suspension must complete the Academic Seminar provided by the Department of Academic Support Services.
+As a condition of admission and continued enrollment, students who are returning or transferring to GMC after a period of academic suspension must complete the Academic Seminar provided by the Academic Success Center.
 This seminar is designed to assist the student in successfully attaining good academic standing within the conditional period.

-Students are encouraged to complete the Seminar prior to their enrollment and must complete the Seminar by the mid-term of the first term of enrollment.
-Failure to complete the Seminar will result in the inability to register for future terms.
+Students are encouraged to complete the seminar prior to their enrollment and must complete the seminar by the mid-term of the first term of enrollment.
+Failure to complete the seminar will result in the inability to register for future terms.

-Click for more information on Academic Warning, Probation, and Suspension.
+For more information, refer to the catalog section on Academic Warning, Probation, and Suspension.